VysotskiVadim/VysotskiVadim.blog/_posts/2019-09-15-generic-programming.markdown

 ### Covariance

 Should allows usage of list of sub class `Dog` as list of super class `Animal`?
-Can it cause any troubles?
+Can it cause any trouble?

 ```java
 // warning! it's pseudocode, not java!